 “Btw the book is very nice and funny to read.
 And I still learned some new things even after all these years 😊”

-As Ghana expert, I cannot help you when I am the only one investing
+I cannot help you when I am the only one investing

 The reference to my E-book works for a few reasons.
 The first is that I know the person asking the question is serious, because they are willing to make an investment.
 The second reason has everything to do with the first group of people I cannot help as a Ghana expert.